euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/applications.md

 either in Java or in Kotlin, as follows.

 # Base Application
-The base applications have no SDK integration.
+The base applications have no integration with the Workspace ONE for Android software development kit (SDK).
 The code is used as a base for other applications.

 -   [Apps/baseJava](../Apps/baseJava)
 -   [Apps/baseKotlin](../Apps/baseKotlin)